OpenArchitex/OpenLearnr/README.md

 ---

-``We are grateful for JetBrains for generously providing Open Source licenses for our project.``
+``We are grateful for JetBrains for generously providing Open Source licenses to help us with our development effort.``

 [![JetBrains Logo](https://github.com/python-sinhala-education-society/OnlineTutor/blob/master/docs/images/jetbrains-logo.svg)](https://www.jetbrains.com/?from=OnlineTutor)